DyfanJones/RAthena/README.md

 Querying Athena with `profile_name` instead of hard coding `aws_access_key_id` and `aws_secret_access_key`.
-By using `profile_name` extra Meta Data is returned in query to give users extra information.
+By using `profile_name` extra Meta Data is returned in the query to give users extra information.

 ``` r
 con <- dbConnect(RAthena::athena(),